chef/chef-web-docs/content/infra_language/editing_resources.md

 - Find a resource in the resource collection, and then edit it.
 - Define a resource block.
 If a resource with the same name exists in the resource collection, its properties will be updated with the contents of the resource block defined by the `edit_resource` method.

-In both cases, if the resource is not found, an exception is returned.
+In both cases, if the resource isn't found, an exception is returned.

 The syntax for the `edit_resource!` method is as follows: